diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Extension

 Now it's time to design your own views and their dependencies.
+For this purpose, you might also want to have a look at the [View DSL Primer](Schedoscope View DSL Primer).

 ### Preparation
 1. You need a Scala IDE, e.g. [Scala IDE for Eclipse](http://scala-ide.org/download/sdk.html)